moisestech/deep-learning-js/Part-1-Basic-Concepts/1_dl-js/1-1-ai-ml-nn-dl/1-1-2-ml-how-differs.md

   - Choosing informative, discriminating and independent features is a crucial step for effective algorithms in pattern recognition, classification and regression.
   - Useful features is what helps drive model predictions.
 - **output** - (phi) is the transfer function (commonly a threshold function).
   - The output is analogous to the axon of a biological neuron, and its value propagates to the input of the next layer, through a synapse.
-It may also exit the system, possibly as part of an output vector.
+  - It may also exit the system, possibly as part of an output vector.
 - [**binary**](https://software.intel.com/content/www/us/en/develop/articles/binary-neural-networks.html#:~:text=Binary%20neural%20networks%20are%20networks,are%20stored%20in%20full%20precision.) - Binary neural networks are networks with binary weights and activations at run time.
-At training time these weights and activations are used for computing gradients; however, the gradients and true weights are stored in full precision.
+  - At training time these weights and activations are used for computing gradients; however, the gradients and true weights are stored in full precision.
-- **array** - The central unit of data in TensorFlow.js is the tf.Tensor: a set of values shaped into an array of one or more dimensions. tf.Tensors are very similar to multidimensional arrays.
+- **array** - The central unit of data in TensorFlow.js is the tf.Tensor: a set of values shaped into an array of one or more dimensions.
+  - tf.Tensors are very similar to multidimensional arrays.
 - **RGB (red-green-blue)** -
-- **labels** -
+- **labels** - They interpret sensory data through a kind of machine perception, labeling or clustering raw input.
+  - They help to group unlabeled data according to similarities among the example inputs, and they classify data when they have a labeled dataset to train on.
 - **predictions** -
 - **training** -
 - **hypothesis space** -